hashgraph/hedera-exchange-rate-tool/.github/ISSUE_TEMPLATE/2-feature-request.md

 ---

 **Summary**
-As a Hedera Exchange Rate Tool service, I need _X_ so that I can accomplish _Y_.
+As a developer working on Hedera Exchange Rate Tool , I need _X_ so that I can accomplish _Y_.

 **Possible resolution**
 Lorem ipsum dolor sit amet.